Booking flights for a domestic getaway? We explain your rights if your travel plans come unstuck.

 Flight booked through a travel agent?
 You’ll need to deal with the agent.

 Ask the airline to extend the expiry date of the credit.
-For Air New Zealand flights cancelled due to the Covid-19 lockdown, you have until 31 December 2021 to book travel and 12 months to complete travel from the time you make the booking.
+For Air New Zealand flights cancelled due to the Covid-19 lockdown, you have until 30 June 2022 if you received a credit before 1 July 2021 to book travel, and until 30 June 2023 to fly.
+For credits received after 1 July 2021 you have 12 months from the day your credit was processed to book a flight, and a further 12 months to travel.

 If you’re unable to use the credit due to health reasons or financial hardship, ask the airline for a refund.
 Air New Zealand will consider refund requests on compassionate grounds.